Document Type : original article

 Abstract

-Introduction: Early diagnosis of intestinal obstruction is critical for preventing subsequent complications.
+Background: Early diagnosis of intestinal obstruction is critical for preventing subsequent complications.
 In this study, we compare the accuracy of plain abdominal X-ray and ultrasound imaging among children with intestinal obstruction, in terms of the diagnosis of obstruction and its underlying causes.

 Results: Overall, 60 children with a mean age of 3.05 ± 0.87 years were studied.
 Post-operative adhesion was the most common cause of obstruction (28%).
-Plain radiography revealed a normal pattern in 15% of cases, the bubble sign and/or decreased abdominal gas pattern in 15% of patients (high-level obstruction), and the sausage-shaped pattern of low-level obstruction in 70% of cases, with 72% accuracy.
+Plain radiography revealed a normal pattern in 15% of cases, bubble sign and/or decreased abdominal gas pattern in 15% of patients (high-level obstruction), and sausage-shaped pattern of low-level obstruction in 70% of cases, with 72% accuracy.
 The sonographic signs of bowel obstruction were seen in all patients, with 96.6% accuracy.
 The cause of obstruction could be determined in 91% of patients, with 91.6% accuracy.

 Conclusion: Plain abdominal X-ray had a normal pattern in 15% of bowel obstructions while sonography revealed all obstructions with 91.6% accuracy.
 Therefore, ultrasound imaging can be used as the preferred imaging modality to diagnose gastrointestinal tract obstructions.